-19.2.11.4 Remedy for Job Access Loans
+19.2.10.3 Remedy for Job Access Loans

-If the decision overturns the agency's denial of a JAL due to an error in financial or nonfinancial eligibility determination, the agency must re-examine the JAL eligibility based on the new information.
+If the decision overturns the agency's denial of a Job Access Loan (JAL) due to an error in financial or nonfinancial eligibility determination, the agency must re-examine the JAL eligibility based on the new information.

-19.2.11.5 Remedy for Emergency Assistance
+19.2.10.4 Remedy for Emergency Assistance

-If the decision overturns the agency's denial or improper calculation of EA due to an error in financial or nonfinancial eligibility determination, the agency shall issue the EA payment or an additional EA payment amount based on the new information.
+If the decision overturns the agency's denial or improper calculation of Emergency Assistance due to an error in financial or nonfinancial eligibility determination, the agency must issue the Emergency Assistance payment or an additional Emergency Assistance payment amount based on the new information.

-19.2.12 Fact Finder File
+19.2.11 Fact Finder File

-At the end of the review process, the Fact Finder must have a complete Fact Finding file.
-The file must be a complete and thorough written record of the review and must include the following:
+At the end of the Review process, the Fact Finder must have a complete Fact Finding file.
+The file must be a complete and thorough written record of the Review and must include the following:

-- Request For Wisconsin Works (W-2) Fact-Finding Review form (10783) or its equivalent - Wisconsin Works (W-2) Agency Fact Finding Review Notice form (10782) or its equivalent; - Wisconsin Works (W-2) Services Fact-Finding Review Voluntary Withdrawal form (11155) (if relevant); - The audio recording of the Fact Finding review; - Information and evidence presented by the W-2 agency and by the petitioner; and - Wisconsin Works (W-2) Agency Fact-Finding Review form (10784)
+- Request For Wisconsin Works (W-2) Fact-Finding Review form (10783) or its equivalent; - Fact Finding Review Appointment Notice form (10782); - Fact Finding Review Voluntary Withdrawal form (11155) (if relevant); - Fact Finding Review Summary and Decision form (10784), or its equivalent; - Documents Submitted at Fact Finding form (370); and - Any additional information or evidence presented by the W-2 agency, the petitioner, or the petitioner's representative.